Call Us: 415.956.2828

 California Supreme Court Disallows Rounding of Meal Period Time Punches and Establishes a Rebuttable Presumption of Meal Period Violations

-by Virginia K. Young and Gayle M. Athanacio
+by Gayle M. Athanacio

 In Donohue v.
 AMN Services, LLC, the California Supreme Court held that rounded time punch entries cannot be used to comply with California meal period laws.
 The Donohue Court also held that time records showing non-compliant meal periods create a presumption of meal break violations, which the employer must then rebut.
 While the Donohue Court expressly disallowed rounding of time punches for meal breaks only, the Court’s ruling also has potential implications on the use of rounding for purposes of calculating non-exempt employee regular and overtime pay.
 Consequently, employers who round time punches rounding in California should cease any rounding practices for meal break compliance purposes, and all employers should re-evaluate their time and meal break record-keeping practices.